DevAndersen/csml/README.serious.md

 ## Conclusions and takeaways

-### Use testing for developing source generators
+### Using tests to debug source generators

-Debugging source generators can be quite the tedious process.
+Debugging source generators from a can be quite the tedious process.

-Not only do you have to attach the debugger via something like [`Debugger.Launch()`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.debugger.launch), but (at least on Visual Studio) you also have to deal with the debugger attachment windows popping up when you are already debugging.
+As the source generator is executed before the application starts, you have to attach the debugger via something like [`Debugger.Launch()`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.debugger.launch) in order to debug it.

+When using Visual Studio, this means you also have to deal with the debugger attachment windows popping up, which it sometimes does multiple times.

-A far less frustrating approach is to avoid debugging when possible, and instead rely on tests to validate that the source generator works as intended.
+A far less frustrating approach to debugging a source generator is by using tests which directly invoke the source generator.
+This way, debugging a test will hit breakpoints within the source generator, making for a much nicer debugging experience.

 ### Building C# syntax trees gets rather lengthy